FREE SHIPPING: UK £38 USA $48 Canada $75 EU €75 REST OF WORLD £300

 17. Watercress

-Watercress contains two key nutrients, flavonols and megastigmanes, that can significantly inhibit the release of histamine.
+Watercress contains two key nutrients, flavonols and megastigmanes, that can significantly inhibit histamine release.

 18. Chives

-Chives belong to the allium family, like onions and garlic, and have mast cell stabilising properties that prevents the release of histamine.
+Chives belong to the allium family, like onions and garlic, and have mast cell stabilising properties that prevent the release of histamine.

 19. Almonds